bogdankostic/SmartSearch/README.md

 ## 5) Clean Code Development

 ## 6 & 7) Build & Continuous Delivery
-The project uses GitHub Actions for continuous integration and deployment.
+The project uses GitHub Actions for continuous integration and delivery.
 The workflow can be found [here](https://github.com/bogdankostic/SmartSearch/blob/main/.github/workflows/build.yml).
 The workflow is triggered on every push to the main branch and runs the tests, measures the test coverage, and uploads the coverage report to Coveralls.